Slack Workflow Builder with Visualping

 Slack Workflow Builder is a powerful tool that allows you to automate tasks and streamline communication within your team.
 We recommend using our Slack App to send notifications to public Slack channels.
-However, if you are interested in sending to a private channel or need to execute other custom automation, we suggest using the Slack Workflow Builder.
+However, if you are interested in sending alerts to a private channel, want a custom alert format, or need to execute other custom automation, we suggest using the Slack Workflow Builder with Visualping Webhooks.

 Step 1:

-To create a new workflow in Slack Workflow Builder, log in to your Slack workspace, and navigate to the Workflow Builder app.
+To create a new workflow in Slack Workflow Builder, log in to your Slack workspace on your desktop and hover over More, then select Automations.

 Step 2: